MrAle98/Sliver-CPPImplant2/README.md

 Change the appropriate connection string inside Sliver-CPPImplant.cpp (always in a #ifdef DEBUG block).

-Compile in visual studio selecting one of the *-debug presets.
+Compile and run in visual studio selecting one of the *-debug presets.